vikasscorpion09/selgrid_kube_aws_oct/README.md

 ## Introduction
 This project is used for QA Infrastructure Workshop : https://www.thetesttribe.com/live-trainings/qa-infra/

+### This readme is step 2 of whole 7 step guide : https://github.com/Raneesh02/selgrid_kube_aws_oct/wiki/Exercise-0-:-Prerequisite-for-workshop
+Please visit above link to do it in order

 ## New to Git ?

 Install Git : https://git-scm.com/book/en/v2/Getting-Started-Installing-Git